PaulKinlan/paul.kinlan.me/source/_posts/2014-08-20-living-with-web-apps.markdown

    tell if it is a hangover from the shared desktop era that means web apps must be logged out after use.
 This is not something I experience in many mobile apps.
 I log in once.
-1. **It's slow and ugly out there: **There is a serious lack of polish in many experiences; I had very little confidence that the apps would offer what I wanted when I found them and when I used them there were a lot of jarring animations and transitions.
+1. **It's slow and ugly out there**: There is a serious lack of polish in many experiences; I had very little confidence that the apps would offer what I wanted when I found them and when I used them there were a lot of jarring animations and transitions.
-1. **White screens rule the day: **Offline was not a big issue for me, however white pages in transitions really annoyed me; I found myself just waiting for the screen to load and getting frustrated when my entire UI was rebuilt.
+1. **White screens rule the day**: Offline was not a big issue for me, however white pages in transitions really annoyed me; I found myself just waiting for the screen to load and getting frustrated when my entire UI was rebuilt.
-1. **The platform has a lot of features, just not the right ones: **This is a meta-point, but if feels like the API space on the web does not yet cater for even the basic type of interaction with my device that I need; Notifications and Push Messaging were greatly missed.
+1. **The platform has a lot of features, just not the right ones**: This is a meta-point, but if feels like the API space on the web does not yet cater for even the basic type of interaction with my device that I need; Notifications and Push Messaging were greatly missed.